What is piloting?

 Phases of a pilot

 One pilot consists of three main phases.
-The first is the preparation phase, where it is described how the project will be started, what needs to be taken into account and the overall picture is ensured among all organisation.
-The second phase deals with running the pilot, including meetings and co-creation events, as well as payments.
+The first is the preparation phase which covers co-creating a framework for the pilot and ensuring all involved parties have a shared overall picture of the roles and activities.
+The second phase deals with running the pilot, including meetings and co-creation events, as well as initial payments.
 The last and third phase, reveals how the pilot will be completed, including sharing the learnings, as well as reporting and final payments.

 Case: CommuniCity pilot “flow”